15 Healthy Nigerian Foods That Are Rich in Fibre

 Nigerian foods for weight gain

-– and polyunsaturated fats, which only help you reduce your cholesterol levels.
-Besides that, avocadoes have high amounts of fibre, with one avocado having as much as 10 grams of fibre, which is relatively high, for a fruit.
-Moreso, the fibre in avocado comes in the soluble and insoluble kind.
-So that is another reason for you to start eating avocadoes if you do not already.
+Moreover, the fibre in avocado comes in the soluble and insoluble kind.
+So that is another reason for you to start eating avocados if you do not already.

 Many Nigerians do not like wheat bread because of the taste.
 While it may not be as sweet as white bread, most people would rather enjoy, wheat bread contains more nutrients because the grains have not been processed as in the case of white bread, meaning it contains high fibre.